Intercrus/PyQt_IDE/README.md

 * if possible, implement a debugger.
 * and other useful features.

 __I will be pleased if someone wants to participate in the development of this IDE.
-Unfortunately, at the moment I do not have time to deal with this project.
+Unfortunately, at the moment I don't have time to deal with this project.
 If you have questions about the code, write to me in telegram: [@scytheofdeath](http://telegram.me/scytheofdeath)__